The Big Bang is a Coordinate Singularity for $k = -1$ Inflationary FLRW Spacetimes: Definition of Coordinate and Curvature Singularities

 Let $\phi \colon U \to \R^{n+1}$ be a coordinate system for a $C^k$ spacetime $(M,g)$.
 Let $\Omega = \phi(U) \subset \R^{n+1}$.
 Then $(U,g)$ is $C^{k}$-isometric to $(\Omega,\, \phi_* g)$ where $\phi_*$ is the push forward.
 Let $0 \leq l \leq k$.
 Suppose there exists an open set $\Omega' \subset \R^{n+1}$ which properly contains $\Omega$ and a $C^l$-Lorentzian metric $g'$ on $\Omega'$ such that $(\Omega',\, g')$ is a $C^l$-extension of $(\Omega,\, \phi_*g)$.
 Then we say $(\Omega',\, g')$ is a \emph{$C^l$-coordinate extension} of $(\Omega,\, \phi_* g)$.
 If such an $(\Omega',\, g')$ exists, then we say $\phi$ is \emph{not $C^l$-maximal}.
 If no such $(\Omega',\, g')$ exists, then we say $\phi$ is \emph{$C^l$-maximal.} For example, the coordinates $(\tau, x)$ in the first example above are $C^0$-maximal.
 The coordinates $(t,x)$ in the second example are $C^1$-maximal but not $C^0$-maximal.

-\emph{Remark.} Another way of saying a coordinate system $\phi$ is $C^0$-maximal is that the metric components $g_{\mu\nu}$ with respect to $\phi$ are maximally extended (i.e. if they were extended any further, then there would be a degeneracy in the metric).
+\emph{Remark.} Intuitively, a coordinate system $\phi$ is $C^0$-maximal if the metric components $g_{\mu\nu}$ with respect to $\phi$ are maximally extended.
+If they were extended any further, then there would be a degeneracy in the metric (e.g. Schwarzschild).

 \begin{Def}[Coordinate singularity] \emph{ Fix $k \geq 0$ and $0 \leq l \leq k$.
 Let $(M,g)$ be a $C^k$ spacetime and let $\phi \colon U \to \R^{n+1}$ be a coordinate system which is $C^0$-maximal.
 We say $\phi$ admits a \emph{$C^l$-coordinate singularity} for $(M,g)$ if there is a $C^l$-extension $(M_\ext, \, g_\ext)$ and a coordinate system $\psi \colon V \to \R^{n+1}$ for $M_\ext$ such that